On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Background

-A discriminative adversarial network \citep{dossantos2017} is essentially a conditional GAN \citep{mirza2014} where both the generator $G$ and the discriminator $D$ are discriminative models (see \figref{fig:dan}).
+A discriminative adversarial network \citep{dossantos2017dan} is essentially a conditional GAN \citep{mirza2014cgan} where both the generator and discriminator are discriminative models.
 In a DAN, the generator aims to predict the label of a real data sample, whereas the discriminator takes as input either a real pair---``(real data, real label)'' or a fake pair---``(real data, fake label)'', and aims to examine its authenticity.
-Mathematically, the generator in a DAN learns the mapping from the data space to the label space (i.e., $\X \rightarrow \Y$, where $\Y$ denotes the label space), rather than from some latent space to the data space (i.e., $\Z \rightarrow \X$) in a GAN.
-In contrast, the discriminator in either a DAN or a GAN learns the same mapping $(\X, \Y) \rightarrow \R$.
+Mathematically, the generator in a DAN learns the mapping from the data space to the label space, i.e., $\mathcal{X} \mapsto \mathcal{Y}$, where $\mathcal{Y}$ denotes the label space.
+This is different from a conditional GAN, where the generator learns a mapping from the label space to the data space, i.e., $\mathcal{Y} \mapsto \mathcal{X}$.
+However, the discriminator in either a DAN or a conditional GAN learns the same mapping $\mathcal{X}\times\mathcal{Y} \mapsto \mathbb{R}$.